acelakshitverma/Cyber-Security-Foundations/README.md

 [<img src="https://github.com/jivoi/awesome-osint/raw/master/osint_logo.png" align="right" width="100">](https://github.com/jivoi/awesome-osint)

-A curated list of amazingly awesome open source intelligence tools and resources.
-[Open-source intelligence (OSINT)](https://en.wikipedia.org/wiki/Open-source_intelligence) is intelligence collected from publicly available sources.
+A curated list of amazingly awesome resources.
+These resources are colleted & curated from publicly available sources.
 In the intelligence community (IC), the term "open" refers to overt, publicly available sources (as opposed to covert or clandestine sources)

+For Any Concerns Mail Us at acelakshitverma@gmail.com

 </p>